WACA Ground

 The WACA has been referred to as Western Australia's "home of cricket" since the early 1890s, with Test cricket played at the ground since the 1970–71 season.
 The ground is the home venue of Western Australia's first-class cricket team, the Western Warriors, and the state's Women's National Cricket League side, the Western Fury.
 The Perth Scorchers, a Big Bash League franchise, played home matches at the ground until 2019.
 The Scorchers and Australian national team have shifted most matches to the nearby 60,000-seat Perth Stadium.

 The pitch at the WACA is regarded as one of the quickest and bounciest in the world.
 These characteristics, in combination with the afternoon sea-breezes which regularly pass the ground (the Fremantle Doctor), have historically made the ground an attractive place for pace and swing bowlers.
 The outfield is exceptionally fast, contributing to the ground seeing some very fast scoring – as of February 2016, four of the nine fastest Test centuries have been scored at the WACA.
-The WACA has also hosted 7 scores of 99 in Test cricket – the most of any ground in the world.

 Throughout its history, the ground has also been used for a range of other sports, including athletics carnivals, Australian rules football, baseball, soccer, rugby league, rugby union, and international rules football.
 However, recent years have seen most of these activities relocated to other venues.
 It has also been used for major rock concerts.
+The WACA Museum is located on-site and features exhibits about Western Australian cricket.